Houston Birth Injury Attorneys

 This word is commonly used in the medical field to describe a difficult birth.
 For example, "Shoulder dystocia is caused when the infant cannot easily pass through the birth canal."

-An antigen is a substance that a body produces in order to produce more antibodies.
+An antigen is a substance that a body produces to produce more antibodies.
 Antibodies will fight off infection.
 Antigen is actually what determines blood type (A, B, AB or O).

 This surgical procedure is performed on women who could not give birth safely vaginally.
 In this operation, a surgeon will make an incision in the abdomen to extract the infant directly through the uterus.